opensemanticworld/rapsql/README.md

 We can use either curl or swagger if you have this service set up.

 1. Open Swagger UI in browser http://localhost:8080/#/(rpc)%20rapsql_query/post_rpc_rapsql_query
-2. Push button 'Try it out' (on top right of this rpc), for instance
+2. Push button 'Try it out' (on top right of this rpc)
 3. For instance use the following json body and execute this query
 ~~~
     {